KDCube is built around apps

 GET /api/integrations/bundles/{tenant}/{project}/{bundle_id}/widgets/{widget}Render or fetch one widgetResolved via @ui_widget

-POST /api/integrations/bundles/{tenant}/{project}/{bundle_id}/operations/{operation}Call a bundle API operationResolved via @api; preferred explicit form
+POST /api/integrations/bundles/{tenant}/{project}/{bundle_id}/operations/{operation}Call an app API operationResolved via @api; preferred explicit form

 GET /api/integrations/bundles/{tenant}/{project}/{bundle_id}/operations/{operation}GET variant for idempotent operations and static-like API readsResolved via the same interface manifest

-POST /api/integrations/bundles/{tenant}/{project}/{bundle_id}/public/{operation}Call a public bundle API operationResolved only via @api(route="public", ...); current public methods must declare public_auth; public_auth="bundle" forwards the request for bundle-owned verification
+POST /api/integrations/bundles/{tenant}/{project}/{bundle_id}/public/{operation}Call a public app API operationResolved only via @api(route="public", ...); public methods declare public_auth; public_auth="bundle" is the compatibility name for app-owned verification

-GET /api/integrations/bundles/{tenant}/{project}/{bundle_id}/public/{operation}GET variant for public idempotent bundle APIsSupports the same route-scoped manifest contract
+GET /api/integrations/bundles/{tenant}/{project}/{bundle_id}/public/{operation}GET variant for public idempotent app APIsSupports the same route-scoped manifest contract

-POST /api/integrations/bundles/{tenant}/{project}/operations/{operation}Default-bundle shortcutCompatibility path when bundle_id is omitted
+POST /api/integrations/bundles/{tenant}/{project}/operations/{operation}Default-app shortcutCompatibility path when bundle_id is omitted

-GET /api/integrations/static/{tenant}/{project}/{bundle_id}/{path}Serve bundle-scoped static assetsUseful for bundle-shipped frontend assets and media
+GET /api/integrations/static/{tenant}/{project}/{bundle_id}/{path}Serve app-scoped static assetsUseful for app-shipped frontend assets and media

 i